In this article

 Just as you don’t set off in third gear with the car, it’s best not to set off with (high) pedal assistance with the bike.
 After all, that consumes a huge amount of energy.
 Turn off pedal assistance at standstill or select the lowest pedal assistance.

-3. Switch on time
+3. Switch gear on time

 Shift to a lighter gear at a traffic light or at the beginning of a climb.
 After this, you can shift up to a higher gear again.
 Maintaining a constant speed is best for your battery, though.